If you are unable to view the Visitation Policies, please click on one of the links below.

-Exceptions: Inpatient not under suspicion of COVID who have been tested for screening will be permitted one visitor.
+Exceptions: Inpatient not under suspicion of COVID who have been tested for screening will be permitted two visitors.

 Non-COVID-19 inpatients (all hospital departments, excluding obstetrics, pediatrics, L&D, and NICU) AND outpatients (of all physician practices, rehab, cancer centers, imaging, and all outpatient locations):

-- Inpatients: One patient visitor is permitted at a time.
-The visitor will be screened upon entry and must wear a facemask.
+- Inpatients: Two patient visitors are permitted at a time.
+The visitor must wear a facemask.
 One overnight visitor is allowed.